VishwaBabariya/Projects/NovaTech Hub Report/README.md

 📌 **OVERVIEW**

-This repository contains an in-depth analysis of NovaTech Hub, a fictional electronic store.
+This project contains an in-depth analysis of NovaTech Hub, a fictional electronic store.
 The goal was to create a Power BI dashboard that provides a comprehensive summary of the store’s performance, covering sales, profit, costs, product categories, and more.
 This report helps in understanding key business trends and supports data-driven decision-making.

 🛠 **Technologies Used**